xiaoyuanyangxu/sportroom-qt/README.md

-# sportroom-qt
+# Sportroom-QT

-QT based APP for sport scoreboard for live streaming
+QT based APP for scoreboard for live streaming in Table Tennis.
+It creates different layers that could be used together with OBS studio (https://obsproject.com/) o similars.

+## Different Layer

+Currently it has following layers

+###